Refinitiv/efx-grid/book/en/extensions/tr-grid-in-cell-editing.md

 ## In-Cell Editing

 The In-Cell Editing Extension provides full editing abilities for your grid, including content and title editing in cell.
+This means data in each cell can be edited directly.

+- The editing feature is disabled for all columns by default.
+Set `editableContent` to `true` in a specific column to enable it.
+- To enable editing for all columns, set `editableContent` to `true` in the extension configuration object (i.e., `inCellEditing` property).
+- Use `editableTitle` to enable editing on the title/header section.
+- Once editing is enabled, editor can be opened by double click on the grid and closed by clicking anywhere outside of the editor.
+- Use `openRowEditor` API to edit all cells in a row.

 ```live
 <style>